Discover how rapid growth is changing the sport industry

 of Sports Marketing and Sponsorship, Sociology of Sport Journal,

-Sports Economics.
-He has also been a part of more than 110
+Economics.
+He has also been a part of more than 110 presentations at

-invited addresses in China, Denmark, Hungary, Norway, and South Korea.
+addresses in China, Denmark, Hungary, Norway, and South Korea.
+He has

-He has been interviewed and quoted in publications as diverse as The
+been interviewed and quoted in publications as diverse as The New

 Founder and editor in chief of the International Journal of Sport